 - Being on time and present for every session (attendance and lateness will be tracked) - Students who miss 33% of classes (unexcused absences) will receive a maximum grade of P in the course.
-Students who miss 50%+ of classes (unexcused absences) will receive an F in the course. - Completing the readings and assignments before class - Expecting cold-calling - Participating in a meaningful way is expected and part of your grade - Using electronic devices is not allowed.
-Stay focused on Zoom and keep your cameras on. - Being respectful of the professor and your fellow students (adhering to the Code of Conduct in the classroom) - Final Exams: Students who miss the exam (excused) and do not make it up during the stated make-up period will receive a zero for final exam grade; students who miss the exam without notifying OSA (unexcused) will receive an F in the course.
+Students who miss 50%+ of classes (unexcused absences) will receive an F in the course. - Completing the readings and assignments before class - Expecting cold-calling - Participating in a meaningful way is expected and part of your grade - Using electronic devices is not allowed. - Being respectful of the professor and your fellow students (adhering to the Code of Conduct in the classroom) - Final Exams: Students who miss the exam (excused) and do not make it up during the stated make-up period will receive a zero for final exam grade; students who miss the exam without notifying OSA (unexcused) will receive an F in the course.